Histological structure of thyroid gland and Functions of Thyroid Hormones (T3 and T4)

-- On skeletal growth and development: Thyroxine is essential for normal growth of soft tissue and skeleton due to its stimulation to protein synthesis.
+- On skeletal growth and development: Thyroxine is essential for the normal growth of soft tissue and the skeleton due to its stimulation to protein synthesis.
 Thyroid hormones are required for the production and action of growth hormones and insulin-like growth factors.

 - On nervous system: Thyroid hormone promotes growth and development of the brain during fetal life and for the first few years of life.
 The thyroid hormones are essential for normal myelination and development of the nervous system in infants.
 If there is a deficiency in thyroid hormone growth and maturation of the brain is retarded myelination is defective the reflex time is prolonged, In adults, the thyroid hormone causes an increased response of the brain to catecholamine and increases activation of the reticular activating system, An excess of thyroid hormone leads to restlessness and hyperexcitability.